ctm/mb2-doc/README.md

 can use `undo` to clear all your advance commands or more narrowly `undo action`, `undo reveal` or `undo discard` to just undo that aspect of your advance requests.

-#### `make`

-If you use `raise 2000` as an advanced action, you will bet or raise 2000, if that's an acceptable raise, when it is your turn to ask, so if it's checked to you, you'll make it 2000, but if someone bets 1,000 and then someone else raises 2,000, then you'll raise 2,000 and the total bet will be 5,000.
-If your desire is to raise however much is required to make the total bet 2,000, you can uses `make 2000`.

 #### Rebuy Tournaments